Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 Delta Lake

 Delta Lake is an open table format originally created by Databricks.
-It provides similar capabilities to Iceberg — ACID transactions, schema evolution, time travel — with tighter integration into the Spark and Databricks ecosystem.
+It provides capabilities similar to Iceberg — ACID transactions, schema evolution, time travel — with tighter integration into the Spark and Databricks ecosystem.

 Pros: